AllThingsSmitty/allthingssmitty.github.io/_posts/2016-08-29-having-skin-in-the-game.md

 ---
 layout: post
 title: Having skin in the game
-description: A few thoughts about managing self-doubt
+description: A few thoughts about managing self-doubt.
 comments: true
 ---